 \section{Non-extensive generalizations of gibbs entropy}

 The entropy of a black hole scales with its area rather than its volume and is therefore regarded as a non-extensive quantity.
-Due to its non-extensive nature the black hole entropy is also non-additive and follows a non-additive composition rule \cite{alonso2021nonextensive}.
+Due to its non-extensive nature, the black hole entropy is also non-additive and follows a non-additive composition rule.
 But in the case of Gibbs thermodynamics the entropy is defined to be both extensive and additive as it scales with the size of the system.
 However, the assumption of extensivity of Gibbs entropy is due to ignoring the long range forces that are prevalent between the thermodynamic sub-systems.
 Gibbs thermodynamics ignores these forces because the size of the system exceeds the interaction range between the thermodynamic sub-systems.
 The total entropy thus becomes equal to the sum of the entropies of its components.
 It therefore grows with the size of the thermodynamic system.\\

 But these long range forces are important in various thermodynamic systems such as black holes.
 We can therefore infer that Gibbs thermodynamics may not be a suitable choice for studying black hole thermodynamics.
 Therefore in order to understand the non-extensive nature of black hole entropy, several non-extensive generalizations of Gibbs entropy have been prescribed.
-We give a brief outline of a few of those entropies below which we will use later in oder to study the thermodynamics and thermodynamic geometry of charged rotating BTZ black hole:
+We give a brief outline of a few of those entropies below which we will use later in order to study the thermodynamics and thermodynamic geometry of both the rotating and charged BTZ black holes respectively: